sddevelopment-be/penguin-pragmatic-patterns/docs/CONTRIBUTING.md

 ## Bug Reporting

 This section guides you through submitting a bug report for DocGen.
-Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.
+Following these guidelines helps maintainers and the community understand your report, reproduce the behaviour, and find related reports.

 Before creating bug reports, please Check [this list](./issues) as you might find out that you don't need to create one.
 When you are creating a bug report, please include as many details as possible.